aaqc/software/README.md

-# software
+# Software
-Software for the raspberry pi controll board on the drone
+Flightplanning & other calculations